trynewtech/try-writing-a-story/README.md

 - Try to add something more often than change something
 - Explore and use [the issues][issues] to coordinate
+- Having doubts?
+Just ship it :shipit:
-- Play nice and have fun!
+- Play nice & have fun!

 ### Need more help?